 What You Will Read In This Article

 When it comes to divorce, the process is never easy, and there are many reasons couples get divorced.
-Among the top three are a lack of commitment, infidelity, and excessive conflicts.
+Among the top three are a lack of commitment, infidelity, and excessive conflicts according to Divorce Answers.
 But no matter the reason, the divorce’s impact has massive ripple effects—especially when dividing up a lifetime of assets.

 In most divorces, both parties agree to who keeps the house and who will buy the other party out.
 Another option is to sell the home and split the proceeds before the divorce decree is issued.
 In the first scenario above, where one spouse keeps the home—buying out the spouse’s equity can give you more options, like selling the house after the court issues a divorce decree.

 Before discussing how to sell your house after a divorce agreement, it’s essential to define a divorce settlement agreement.
 After all, it’s not only a critical first step but a written binding contract that is signed by both spouses or partners in a common-law marriage.

 Each spouse’s signature attests to their agreement to everything outlined in the dissolution of their marriage.
 Essentially, the items and actions are topics paramount to the life of a marriage.